14 Hills | Verdant bar & restaurant with a killer view of London

 Because while their other joints including Angler (one of the best Michelin-starred restaurants in London) and the elegant German Gymnasium have uniformly impressed… this one’s is on the 14th floor of Aldgate skyscraper 120 Fenchurch Street.

 It’s less famous (and less high up) than its big rival for the Best London Viewpoints prize down the road, Sky Garden, but therefore it’s is also less touristy and consequently, a bit cooler.
 In terms of space 14 Hills is a sizeable affair, taking up around 9,200sf directly below the public roof gardens that crown the entire building.

 The designers have previously dressed up restaurants & bars at The Berkeley and Savoy hotels, and more recently the restaurant Wild Ink at Hudson Yards in New York.
-And it looks like they’ve taken inspiration from those roof gardens, with actual mature trees, shrubs, and large pergolas planted inside the restaurant, all wrapped in glass struck through with a bright ribbons of colour.
+And it appears as though for 14 Hills they’ve taken inspiration from those roof gardens, with actual mature trees, shrubs, and large pergolas planted inside the restaurant, all wrapped in glass struck through with bright ribbons of colour.

 NOTE: 14 Hills is open daily for lunch and dinner, and brunch on weekends.
 You can find out more, and book a table at their website right HERE.

 14 Hills | 120 Fenchurch St, EC3M 5BA

 Like eating and drinking a’top the world?
 Take a look at our guide to London’s best rooftop bars.